GoBlog

 I’m Applying to UC’s – Do I Still Need to Take the SAT?

-In the past, we examined the language of the settlement that bans UC’s from using the SAT and ACT in admissions through Spring 2025.
-But the settlement applies only to UC’s.
-If you’re wise, you should already know to apply to colleges beyond the UC system.
-Let’s examine why it’s still a good idea to apply to take the SAT and/or the ACT.
+In a previous post, we examined the language of the settlement that bans UCs from using the SAT and ACT in admissions through Spring 2025.
+But the settlement applies only to UCs.
+If you’re wise, you should already know to apply to colleges beyond the UC system in order to increase your chances of getting into a good school.

-Remember that the CSU’s operate differently from the UC’s in that the CSU’s do not use the holistic review process.
-In other words, it only uses your GPA and SAT/ACT to make admissions decisions (with a few exceptions for specific programs).
-Hence, it’s critical for it to return to have another numerical metric aside from one’s GPA.
+The CSU system has been transparent that it no longer requires standardized testing.
+Remember that the CSUs operate differently from the UCs in that the CSUs do not use the holistic review process.
+In other words, it only uses your GPA to make admissions decisions (with a few exceptions for specific programs).
+That means there’s a lot of pressure on your GPA, so don’t make the mistake of spending so much time studying for your SAT that you let your grades slip, as this could backfire in the CSU admissions process.

 So Do I Still Need to Take the SAT?
 Many Colleges Are Still Test Optional